…even if you think you don’t have time and are already a senior

 For example, if I were reaching out to a writing mentor, I would search on Linkedin for some published authors, literary agents, or publishing people and tell them that I would love to join a creative writing workshop to give and receive feedback.
 That may prompt them to tell me about a group they know of that does something similar.
 Sure, some people may never reply or simply not know how to help you.
 That’s okay.
 Keep reaching out.
 It doesn’t matter if you get rejected 99 times out of 100.
 You only need one mentor that can connect you to amazing possibilities.
 Take initiative.

 Too often, I hear students complain during college app season, “If I only knew of organization, I would have joined.
 Now there’s no more time.”
 Well, opportunities don’t generally fall out of the sky into your lap.
-You have to ACTIVELY seek them out early on by seeking mentors.
+You have to ACTIVELY find them early on by seeking mentors.
 Your parents’ networks may be chock full of potential mentors as well – ask around!
 You can do it!

 Be judicious about what activities, competitions, or events you actually do though.
 Even if a mentor suggests you to do something, you have to think carefully about whether it is impactful enough.